Leo-Adventure/CS216-Algorithm-Design/README.md

 ### Progress

+#### 2022/4/6

 Complete the zero-compress convertion of simple txt file (only contains "Hello World!") to zip file, which can be decompressed by OS.

 Know the meaning of each segment of a zip file.

+#### 2022/4/7

+Complete the zero-compress convertion of simple file (not only contains "Hello World!!!") to zip file, which can be decompressed by OS

+replace each segment of zip file to what it should be.

+The key segments are:

+- last modified time and date (quite troublesome)
+- the crc32 encryption
+- the size of file before and after compressing.
+- offset of start of central directory with respect to the starting disk number